 .
 Through a new partnership for 2012-2013 with the Grapevine Chamber of Commerce, GCISD is offering a unique opportunity to students who want to learn more about business strategies.
 The Young Entrepreneurs Academy (YEA), connects students with business leaders who will guide them through the process of starting their own business.
 GCISD currently is one of only two districts in the state to participate in this program.

 It is an exciting time in GCISD and we look forward to continue serving alongside our community toward our mission to be The BEST.
-Together, we are Building Excellent Schools Together!Quick Facts about GCISD(Data taken from the most current district profile by the Texas Education Agency)Student enrollment
+Together, we are Building Excellent Schools Together!Quick Facts about GCISD(as of the 2012-2013 school year)Student enrollment

 - African American - 4%